The Greatest Love Story of All Time

 And there’s another level of love in this verse.
 The Son had to agree to subject himself to the Father’s will.
 He had to love us even more than he loved himself.

-Can you think of a greater love than this?
+Can you think of a greater love than the love God has for humanity?
 How many persons reading this right now would consider giving up their lives for their friends?

-How about for your neighbor?
+Would you die for one of your neighbors?
 Would you die for him, for her?
 Would you be willing to die for me?

 I thank God that He is no respecter of persons (Romans 2:11 KJV) and that He willingly, even eagerly, offered his son for your sins and mine.